Central Pattaya: Overview

 The mall has a retail podium of 200,000 m^{2} on 7 floors.
 It houses more than 370 retail shops, 5 anchors including an entertainment complex, a 5-floor central department store and has direct access to a 302-room hotel, the Hilton Pattaya.
 The mall is situated at approximately Pattaya Beach Soi 9, and one side of the mall is next to Pattaya 2nd Road, while the other side is at Pattaya Beach Road.
 The complex also houses the Pattaya Hilton Hotel, which opened in November 2010 and is located on the 7th floor of the complex.
 The building also offers a panoramic view of the sea from Pattaya.

 History

 Due to concerns around public safety from gun violence following the Siam Paragon shooting on 3 October 2023, Pattaya police staged a drill on 7 November where they responded to a fake shooting at Central Pattaya.
-The mall has also tightened security in collaboration with Pattaya Beach, withs its CTV system being upgraded and a war room being established.
+The mall has also tightened security in collaboration with Pattaya Beach, with its CTV system being upgraded and a war room being established.